Submissions

 Formatting your article

 Please ensure that Figures and Tables are submitted as separate files.
 Please upload these as supplementary files.
-Figure Legends, however, should be entered as directed by the Template format.
+Figure Legends must be entered at the end of the main submission file (article text).

 Transmitting your work to the Journal and copyright information

-Once you have finished populating your manuscript contents into the Template, please follow the submission form at the Submit button above.
+Once your manuscript is prepared for submission, please follow the submission form at the Submit button above.
 You will receive an email confirmation once your submission has been successfully submitted.

 By submitting your article for publication, you grant Dermsquared the right to publish it and associated images in electronic format (on the Internet or as a CD-ROM version of the Internet site) or in paper format of the digital version in the Dermatology Online Journal.
 Please refer to the Policies page for detailed copyright information.